barryclark/jekyll-now/mcamc.md

 **February 1, 2019:** We apologize for the delay in releasing sample questions.
 Sample questions will be released at 4PM EST on February 2, 2019.

+**March 10, 2019:** Registration deadline has been extended to March 15th!

 ## Important Dates

 <div class="mcamc-table">